Jaimeloeuf/simpler-fetch/README.md

 This library does not have as many advanced features as libraries like `Axios` (and it will never be) but the advantage of this is that it is much simpler to learn, use and is alot smaller!

 ### Advantages
-- This library is extremely simple to use compared to other libraries, with a simpler and clear API backed by strong types to leverage the TS LSP to help with code completion.
+- This library is extremely simple to use compared to other libraries, with a simple and clear API built with strong types for type safety and leverages TS LSP for code completion.
 - This library does error handling better.
     - This is subjective but take a look at it yourself.
     - All the `run` methods do not throw any errors / let any errors bubble up to the caller, instead errors are treated as values returned together with the response if any.
 This means that users do not have to always write extra boilerplate code at their API call sites just to handle errors.
         - Read more about how [this library views error handling](./docs/oof%20error%20handling.md)
-- This library is extremely small compared to other popular HTTP clients like `Axios` and `superagent`, here is a comparison on library size after minification and using brotli compression
+- This library is extremely small compared to other popular HTTP clients like `Axios` and `superagent`, here is a comparison of the minified library after using brotli compression
-    1. 0.5kb - `simpler-fetch`
+    1. 1.2kb - `simpler-fetch`
-    1. 6kb - `axios v0.27.2` is 12 times larger than `simpler-fetch`
+    1. 14.3kb - [`axios v1.4.0`](https://cdn.jsdelivr.net/npm/axios@1.4.0/dist/axios.min.js) is XYZ times larger than `simpler-fetch`
-    1. 13kb - `superagent v8.0.0` is 26 times larger than `simpler-fetch`
+    1. 19.1kb - [`superagent v8.0.9`](https://cdn.jsdelivr.net/npm/superagent@8.0.9/dist/superagent.min.js) is XYZ times larger than `simpler-fetch`

 ### Disadvantages
-- This has less advanced features like a nice elegant way to include abort signals
+- This has less advanced features like a nice and elegant way to do retries
-    - However, since this library is based on the `fetch` API, this still have escape hatches to directly configure the `fetch` options to pass in an AbortSignal with the `options` method.
+    - However, since this library is basically a wrapper around the `fetch` API to use the Builder pattern, you have the necessary tools and escape hatches to directly configure `fetch` options to implement something like that yourself.
 - This library is designed for newer platforms and doesn't support older platforms
     - Although it can work with it, as long as you downlevel the code and use a `fetch` polyfill.
+- This library does not support users passing in custom AbortControllers
+    - The reason is because the main use case for AbortControllers are usually for setting custom timeouts
+        - And this is already supported by the `timeoutAfter` method on `Fetch`.
+    - Therefore this is not supported since there are not many specific use cases for it right now.
+        - Might implement this in the future if there is an actual concrete use case for it.
+- Although this library supports using the `HEAD` and `OPTIONS` HTTP methods,
+    - They are not as easy to use as other common HTTP methods like `GET` and `POST`
+    - Since these are rather low level and extremely rarely used HTTP methods, users need to use the more cumbersome `HTTP` method on `Builder` instances.
+        - See the sample project for example on this.

 ## Inspirations